 The fact of the matter is that both Orthodoxy and Heterodoxy got the foundational concepts wrong.
 Without consistent conceptual foundations, though, economics will never get out of the self-made thickness of confusion: “I mean by this that formalization eliminates provincial and inessential features of the way in which a scientific theory has been thought about. ...
 Formalization is a way of setting off from the forest of implicit assumptions and the surrounding thickness of confusion, the ground that is required for the theory being considered. ...
 In areas of science where great controversy exists about even the most elementary concepts, the value of such formalization can be substantial.”
 (Suppes, 1968, pp. 654-655)

-Formalization is indispensable in economics but it presupposes the clarification of the elementary concepts.
-With vacuous concepts/nonentities formalization degenerates to mathiness.
+Formalization is indispensable in economics but presupposes clarifying elementary concepts.
+With vacuous concepts/NONENTITIES formalization degenerates to mathiness.
 There is nothing to choose between Keynesian loose verbal reasoning and Walrasian mathiness.

-Economists of ALL schools have messed up the elementary concepts of profit and income.
-With Marshall and Keynes as leading spokesmen, the Cambridge school of loose verbal reasoning is an outstanding example of utter scientific incompetence to this day.
+Economists of ALL schools have messed up the foundational concepts of profit and income.
+With Marshall and Keynes as leading spokesmen, the Cambridge School of Loose Verbal Reasoning is an outstanding example of utter scientific incompetence to this day.

 Coates, J. (2007).
 The Claims of Common Sense.
 Moore, Wittgenstein, Keynes and the Social Sciences.
 Cambridge, New York, etc.: Cambridge University Press.

 Davidson, P. (1984).
 Reviving Keynes’s Revolution.
 Journal of Post Keynesian Economics, 6(4): 561–575.
 URL

 Dennis, K. (1982).
 Economic Theory and the Problem of Translation (I).
 Journal of Economic Issues, 16(3): 691–712.
 URL